Exposing Cross-Platform Coordinated Inauthentic Activity in the Run-Up to the 2024 U.S. Election: About the Team

 \section{About the Team}

 The 2024 Election Integrity Initiative is led by Emilio Ferrara and Luca Luceri and carried out by a collective of USC students and volunteers whose contributions are instrumental to enable these studies.
-The authors are grateful to the following HUMANS Lab's members for their tireless efforts on this project: \textbf{PhD students:} Charles 'Duke' Bickham, Leonardo Blas, Eun Cheol Choi, Priyanka Dey, Gabriela Pinto, Siyi Zhou. \textbf{Masters' students:} Ashwin Balasubramanian, Sneha Chawan, Vishal Reddy Chintham, Srilatha Dama, Yashvi Ashok Hiranandani, Joyston Menez, Jinhu Qi, Ameen Qureshi, Namratha Sairam, Tanishq Salkar, Srivarshan Selvaraj, Kashish Atit Shah, Gokulraj Varatharajan, Reuben Varghese. \textbf{Undergraduate students:} Isabel Epistelomogi, Collin Hargreaves, Saborni Kundu, Grace Li, Richard Peng, Brian Ramirez-Gonzalez, Christina You, Vito Zou. \textbf{Other collaborators:} Dr. Keith Burghardt. \textbf{Financial Support:} This work has not been supported by any funding agency, private organization, or political party. \textbf{Previous memos:} \citeMemo{memo1, memo2, memo3, memo4, memo5, memo6}
+The authors are indebted to Srilatha Dama and Zhengan Pao for their help in bootstrapping this data collection.
+The authors are also grateful to the following HUMANS Lab's members for their tireless efforts on this project: Ashwin Balasubramanian, Leonardo Blas, Charles 'Duke' Bickham, Keith Burghardt, Sneha Chawan, Vishal Reddy Chintham, Eun Cheol Choi, Priyanka Dey, Isabel Epistelomogi, Saborni Kundu, Grace Li, Richard Peng, Gabriela Pinto, Jinhu Qi, Ameen Qureshi, Tanishq Salkar, Kashish Atit Shah, Reuben Varghese, Siyi Zhou.
+Previous memos: \cite{ferrara2024charting,ferrara2024risks,pinto2024tracking,minici2024uncovering,blas2024unearthing,balasubramanian2024public}.